Zbyszard/Comment-Stripper/README.md

 ### `striprepo`

 Use `striprepo(deletionMark, pathToGitRepo, showProgress)` to delete specified comments from all m-files within git repository at *pathToGitRepo* (either relative to current or to absolute path).
 Empty *pathToGitRepo* defaults to current working directory.
-Argument *showProgress* different than 0 will print current number or processed files.
+Argument *showProgress* different than 0 will print current number of processed files.

 `striprepo(deletionMark)` is equivalent to `striprepo(deletionMark, '', 0)`.